gher-uliege/gher-uliege.github.io/Meetings/SDC_VRE_Liege/index.md

 * 9 km from the town center.

 The meeting room is located in the [Aquapôle (building B53)](https://www.campus.uliege.be/cms/c_1841773/fr/b53-aquapole).
 The closest bus stop is called *Polytech*.
+After crossing the main road, continue straight for about 200 meters.
+The building will be located on your left.

 ![Aquapôle building](../../assets/img/b53_aquapole3.jpg)